resignedangel/Magician-Notes/README.md

 # Magician-Notes
- All things discovered and found
+ ## All things discovered and found on the road to the Marketing Magic Land.